beeware/beeware/docs/tutorial/tutorial-2.rst

 Let's go through this line by line::

     import toga
-    from toga.style import Pack
     from toga.style.pack import COLUMN, ROW

-First, we import the ``toga`` widget toolkit, as well as some style-related utility classes and constants.
+First, we import the ``toga`` widget toolkit, as well as some style-related utility constants.
 Our code doesn't use these yet - but we'll make use of them shortly.

 Then, we define a class::